0

 GENERAL COMMENTS:

-The livestock complex is trading mixed into Wednesday's noon hour as the
+The livestock complex is trading mostly higher into midday Wednesday as

 LIVE CATTLE: